-If you have a work injury or illness you may be entitled to one or more of the benefits listed here.
-Contact Biggam Fox Skinner, LLP if your employer is not providing the benefits you think you are entitled to.
+If you have a work injury or illness, you may be entitled to one or more of the benefits listed here.
+Contact BFS if you have questions about your rights.
 Letting our workers’ compensation attorneys in Vermont fight for you is far less painful than dealing with the insurance company on your own.

 Call us at 802-445-9141 to schedule your free consultation with a member of our team.

 You are entitled to receive Temporary Total Disability Benefits or TTD if you are injured on the job and unable to work due to that injury.
 Often times the insurance company miscalculates TTD, paying you less than what you are owed, which means that you lose money every week without knowing it.
 We always double-check TTD figures for our clients to make sure that they are getting paid exactly what they are rightfully owed.
 This can make a huge difference over the life of a claim because everything you receive (besides medical benefits) is based on your compensation rate, so when we find money here it makes a big difference to our clients.

 Temporary Total Disability Benefits continue until you either return to work or until your doctor finds that you have reached an “end medical result.”
 You are considered to be at an end medical result when you have essentially reached a stable plateau in your recovery and there is no medical treatment or physical therapy which will substantially improve your condition.
 End medical result does not necessarily mean that you have recovered to your pre-injury health, or that there is nothing else that you can do to feel any better.
 It also doesn’t mean that you are not due future medical benefits, it just means you are at a point where you are essentially as good as you are likely to get.
 It is the end of TTD, but not other benefits.